TMS for Exposure Therapy Resistant OCD (TETRO)

 Intervention (if applicable): Low frequency (1 Hz) rTMS to the pre-SMA (compared to sham rTMS to the pre-SMA) as adjuvant treatment to ERP, 4 times/week for at least 5 weeks (20 sessions), with optional extension phase of 1 or 2 weeks (maximum of 28 sessions in total)

-• Depression, measured using the Beck Depression Inventory (BDI) at baseline, post-treatment and follow-up.
-In addition we will administer a visual analogue scale (VAS) for depression at these same time points, plus every week during treatment, to monitor the effects of treatment on severity of depressive symptoms.
+• Comorbid depression symptoms, measured using the Beck Depression Inventory (BDI) at baseline, post-treatment and follow-up.
+In addition we administer a VAS for depression at these same time points, plus every week during treatment, to monitor treatment response on mood.
+The simultaneous administration of VAS and BDI at baseline and post-treatment will allow us to scale and validate the VAS relative to the BDI, while offering a much quicker and simpler assessment for the participants

 • Anxiety, measured using the Beck Anxiety Inventory (BAI) and a VAS; following the same procedure and rationale as for depression.

-• Tolerability of the treatment and side effects, using an in-house questionnaire
+Tolerability of the treatment and side effects, using an in-house questionnaire developed as part of our previous TIPICCO trial.

-• Difference between responders and non-responders on circadian rhythm and sleep disorders at baseline as defined by the Holland Sleep Disorders Questionnaire (HSDQ).
+• Difference between responders and non-responders on circadian rhythm and other sleep disorders at baseline as defined by the Holland Sleep Disorders Questionnaire (HSDQ), as a possible prognostic marker for response.

-• Variation in the exact stimulation location as ascertained and recorded by neuronavigation in relation to treatment outcome.
+• Measuring the exact stimulation location as ascertained and recorded by neuronavigation on three separate sessions (session 1, 10 and 20) will allow us to map the variation in achieved location in relation to treatment outcome.

-• Variation in treatment expectancy (7-items credibility and expectancy questionnaire (CEQ)) and blinding success (1-item question 'in which condition do you think you were?') in relation to treatment outcome.
+• Variation in treatment expectancy (7-items credibility and expectancy questionnaire) and blinding success (1-item question 'in which condition do you think you were?') in relation to treatment outcome

 Study Type